nasa/cumulus/docs/features/backup_and_restore.md

 terraform apply
 ```

-#### 6. Redeploy the data persistence and Cumulus deployments

-You should not need to reconfigure either, as the secret ARN and the security group should not change, however double-check the configured values are as expected

-&nbsp;\
 ***Snapshot Recovery***

 A RDS cluster can be recreated from a manually created snapshot
 or one of your automated backups.
 These backups do not require a live cluster,
 and can be used for recovery in case of accidental deletion or full cluster/backup failure.
 The
-`rds-cluster-tf` terraform  module supports the variable `snapshot identifier` - this
+`rds-cluster-tf` terraform  module supports the variable `snapshot_identifier` - this
 variable, when set, will on cluster creation utilize an existing snapshot to
 create a new cluster.